carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 - Requires sign-in
 - Starts up quickly
 - Identical interface to RStudio
-- Saves work (learners copy the instance to their own account)
+- Saves changes to the learner's own account
 - Does not include nano text editor (must use RStudio text editor)